samcrow/cmsis_dsp.rs/README.md

  * Cortex-M33 (target `thumbv8m.main-none-eabi` or `thumbv8m.main-none-eabihf`): If the processor supports DSP
    instructions, enable the `dsp-instructions` feature

-All other targets will be configured automatically based on the target passed to cargo.
+All other options will be configured automatically based on the target passed to cargo.
 If you forget to enable a feature, everything should still work but it may be slower.

 ## Licensing